Share this article

 Profile of a Beagle on a leash

-Welcoming a canine companion soon, and want to learn how to leash train a dog?
-Naturally - having your dog leash-trained is an essential part of their training journey, and is especially helpful to get sorted before you welcome a pet sitter.
+Want to learn how to leash train a dog?
+Having your dog leash-trained is an essential part of their training journey, and is especially helpful to get sorted before you welcome a pet sitter.

 To get started, explore our top tips on leash training a puppy below, including advice on canine leash training from certified master dog trainer, Rob Kuty.